-The Committee met five times during the year ended March 31, 2016.
-Individual attendance at these meetings is set out in the 2016 Annual Report.
-The Chief Financial Officer, the Director of Finance, the Head of Finance, and the Head of Internal Audit normally attend meetings of the Committee.
+The Committee met five times during the year ended March 31, 2019.
+Individual attendance at these meetings is set out in the table on page 24.
+The CFO, the Head of Internal Audit and other senior Finance managers (as required) normally attend meetings of the Committee.
 The external auditors attend as required and have direct access to the Committee Chairman at all times.
-The Committee also meets separately at least once a year with the external auditors and with the Head of Internal Audit without executive management being present.
+The Committee also meets separately at least once a year with the external auditors and with the Head of Internal Audit without Executive management being present.
 The Head of Internal Audit has direct access to the Audit Committee Chairman at all times.